Producer Larry Thompson finds the “Missing Mona Lisa.”

 Hudelson’s original story and feature script is based on the romanticized true story of Vincenzo Peruggia, a lovable, Italian simpleton, who, while working in the Louvre, becomes beguiled by Leonardo da Vinci’s masterpiece, the Mona Lisa.
 Believing in his heart that Mona Lisa is homesick for Italy, he steals the painting and smuggles her home with him to Florence.
 What is a lovable gesture by Peruggia turns out to be the most famous art heist in history!

-Thompson will shoot the movie this year in both France and Italy and have it ready for an early 2014 release to coincide with France’s celebration of the 100th anniversary of the Mona Lisa’s return to the Louvre.
+Thompson will shoot the movie this year in both France and Italy and have it ready for a 2014 release to coincide with France’s celebration of the 100th anniversary of the Mona Lisa’s return to the Louvre.

 Peruggia claimed he stole the painting and took her to Florence because she was lonely and homesick for her native Italy - and that it was his patriotic duty because Napoleon had stolen her from the Uffizi Gallery to take to the Louvre.